Let’s go exploring.

 Old guidebooks, even in a sea of online information, still provide details you’d be hard pressed to find on the Internet.

 Guidebooks curated by experts who know the ins-and-outs of a location; those who know the best places to eat, those who know where to go to avoid the crowds, and where that secret bar that serves cheap cocktails can be found.

 The concept of online tours has boomed as the world locked down when COVID-19 took hold.
 We even ran a few of our own.

 I was really inspired by city tour guides who turned to Airbnb, Google Street View and Zoom to offer virtual tours in place of cancelled vacations.

 So-much-so that I started thinking about ways to make this type of tour available to everyone, at scale.

-Last month we launched the Map the Paths Marketplace.
-Don’t forget to post your mapping photography services – we have new jobs posted daily.
+Last month we launched the Map the Paths marketplace.
+Don’t forget to post a listing your mapping photography services – we have lots of people looking to hire photographers.

 Keeping the ball rolling, today we’re releasing a brand new feature, Guidebooks.